Shoulder Injuries: Rotator Cuff Pain and Treatment

-Although it’s important to get medical help promptly, and not wait for a joint injury to get better by itself, the authoritative American Academy of Orthopedic Surgeons says there is no evidence that delaying surgery causes worse outcomes.
+Although it’s important to get medical help promptly, and not wait for a joint injury to get better by itself, the authoritative American Academy of Orthopedic Surgeons3 says there is no evidence that delaying surgery causes worse outcomes.

 There are less drastic surgical options than stitching a tendon.
 Removing debris around the tendon, or planning down bone spurs that impinge in it (“subacromial smoothing”), can reduce irritation of the tendon and let it heal.
 Such surgery can be done arthroscopically (through small openings).